 Dairy-Free Chocolate Coconut Ice Cream

 Summer means homemade ice cream around our house.
-While I like to make standard ice cream and sherbets that use dairy milk once in awhile, I wanted to create a recipe for my lactose-intolerant, dairy-sensitive friends, plus we’ve been trying to minimize dairy.
+While I like to make standard ice cream and sherbets that use dairy milk once in awhile, I wanted to create a recipe for my lactose-intolerant, dairy-sensitive friends.

 No Sugar Added

 For sweetening instead of sugar, I used liquid chocolate stevia drops made by Sweet Leaf.
 You can find them at health oriented markets and online in lots of great flavors.
 While there is a little sugar in the bittersweet chocolate, there is no added sugar in my recipe.